Nose flute: Taiwan

-In Southern Taiwan, Paiwan people play twin-pipes nose flute.
-They also play twin-pipes mouth flute.
+In Southern Taiwan, the Paiwan people play a twin-pipes nose flute.
+They also play a twin-pipes mouth flute.

+Micronesia

+The aangún is a nose flute made of bamboo or mangrove root.
+They range from 12 to 87 cm in length and typically have one to three fingerholes.
+The nose flutes originated in Chuuk but similar ones have been found in Pollap, Polowat, Houk, Satawal and the Nomoi Islands.
+Chuukese men used to play traditional love songs called engi on these flutes, but they are now considered obsolete.

 New Zealand

 Historically in New Zealand, the Māori carved nguru from wood, the stem of a gourd and whale's teeth.
 Nguru were often adorned with very elaborate carvings, befitting what is considered a sacred object.
 Although Nguru are commonly known as nose flutes, it is only the smaller instruments that can be played with the nose, more commonly Nguru are played with the mouth.

-The Māori kōauau ponga ihu, a gourd nose flute, was also part of the nose flute tradition; note that a similarly constructed gourd nose flute, ipu ho kio kio was also used in Hawaii.
-The maker would form a nose hole in the neck (or stem) of the gourd, by cutting off the neck at a fairly small cross section.
+The Māori "kōauau ponga ihu", a gourd nose flute, was also part of the nose flute tradition; note that a similarly constructed gourd nose flute, ipu ho kio kio was also used in Hawaii.
+The maker would form a nose hole in the neck (or stem) of the gourd, by cutting off the neck at a fairly small cross-section.
 This small hole is placed under the player's nostril, in order to generate the flute-tone.
-The "kōauau ponga ihu" functions as an ocarina in its acoustic principles.
-Several notes of a scale can be obtained by drilling fingerholes into the "bowl" of the gourd.
+The kōauau ponga ihu functions as an ocarina in its acoustic principles.
+Several notes of a scale can be obtained by drilling finger holes into the "bowl" of the gourd.